VICTIMHOOD, AND VICTIM PATTERNS ON A HAIR MINERAL ANALYSIS

 ALL LIBERAL, LEFT-WING, SOCIALIST, ENTITLEMENT AND OFTEN NEW AGE THINKING IS VICTIMHOOD

 Make no mistake about it.
 Blaming the rich, blaming the corporations, blaming the government – all of it is victimhood.
 If you want to stop being a victim, let it go and stop reading the liberal books and blogs, stop listening to the liberal TV commentators who just throw in a few jabs at the Republicans and the rich people to remind you to hate them.
 It is all victimhood.

 In fact, anything that separates people is a form of victimhood because it tends to compare and contrast people, saying that some are more worthy than others in some way.
 This is also called social justice, a horrible concept.
 Affirmative action is another victim-based program, as is political correctness in all of its forms.
 Avoid all of these, now and forever more, if you ever want to be free and sovereign.

 Instead, support free market solutions and capitalism, that helps raise people up, helps people excel, helps people get rich, helps people strive and learn new skills.
 This may seem silly and off the subject, but it is not off the subject at all!
-Socialism, communism, Occupy Wallstreet, Marxism, Leninism, Barak Obama – it is all victimhood, class envy, class warfare, etc.
+Many people unknowingly support systems that promote victimhood, such as socialism, communism, Occupy Wall Street, Marxism, or progressivism or liberalism.

 You may be saying, “I don’t want to be a victim, but I can’t seem to help myself.
 I just keep thinking of how horrible it was”.
 This is a common dilemma.
 So the rest of this short article is about the steps needed to heal victimhood.